The 10 Best Christmas Movies on Netflix to Watch This Year

-Watching Christmas movies on Netflix, regardless of the device, is a great way to enjoy the holidays, especially if you want to immerse yourself in the season.
-And don’t worry about your connection, as there are many ways to improve your Netflix stream.
+Watching Christmas movies on Netflix can be a great way to enjoy the holidays, especially if you want to immerse yourself in the season.

 A Very Murray Christmas features the one and only comedic genius that is Bill Murray, among a whole host of other Hollywood A-listers.
 The movie, pitched as a fake documentary, is hilarious and an “irreverent twist on holiday variety shows.”

 The trailer should be all you need to know whether you’d like to check this one out for yourself.
 However, George Clooney is in it, so we’re guessing that’s half the population sold on it already.

 When Christmas Eve rolls around, no one likes to be stranded in an airport.
 But when it’s a group of Unaccompanied Minors, it can turn into quite an adventure.

 Watch as this cluster of mischievous kids bond as they do their best to entertain themselves until they can make their way home to their families.
 You’ll laugh as they try to outsmart an airport official and laugh even harder as they outrun the airport security guards.